Smartproxy/Selenium/nodejs/README.md

 ### Disclaimer

 Selenium is a browser automation tool.
-This particular repository only covers Selenium setup for Node.js(Javascript) based programming language.
+This repository only covers Selenium setup for the Node.js (Javascript) programming language.

-To continue further development with this tool, make sure to read their [documentation](https://github.com/SeleniumHQ/selenium/tree/master/javascript/node/selenium-webdriver).
+To continue further development with this tool, make sure to read the official Selenium [documentation](https://github.com/SeleniumHQ/selenium/tree/master/javascript/node/selenium-webdriver).

-*Unfortunately, Selenium itself does not support `username:password` authentication for `HTTP/HTTPs` proxies, thus you will need to have your IP whitelisted.*
+*Unfortunately, Selenium itself doesn't support `username:password` authentication for `HTTP/HTTPs` proxies; therefore you'll need to have your IP whitelisted.*

-You can do that by following guidlines listed [here](https://help.smartproxy.com/docs/residential-authentication-methods).
+You can do that by following the guidelines listed [here](https://help.smartproxy.com/docs/residential-authentication-methods).

 ### Prerequisites